 - Militias round up villagers at gunpoint and force them to work.

 - False criminal charges are levied against people who are then sentenced in corrupt or phony trials to toil at mines.

 - People are enslaved to pay off household or business debts.
 Money, food, or tools are advanced to laborers, but phony accounting and abusive interest rates prevent them from repaying the debt.
 Miners are forced to keep digging.

 - Sex slavery is rampant.
 Militias abduct women and girls from villages.
-Others are lured them to mining zones by false promises of financial support.
+Others are lured to mining zones by false promises of financial support.

 Slavery in Marriage

 There are few things more fundamental in life than marriage.
 It is the foundation of family.
 But for many Congolese women and girls, marriage can be slavery.

 The military conflict has created a climate in which armed combatants flout the law with impunity, routinely forcing women and girls into marriage against their will.

 Forced marriages often begin by abduction and rape.
 Or they can be arranged by impoverished fathers to repay debts.
 Brides forced into marriage are completely trapped.
 They cannot pursue their own goals, live independently, or escape.